Duffel

 Duffel (/nl/) is a municipality in the Belgian province of Antwerp.

 The municipality comprises the town of Duffel proper.
 On 1 January 2020, Duffel had a total population of 17,664.
-The total area is 22.71 km^{2} which gives a population density of 778 inhabitants per km^{2}.
+The total area is 22.71 km^{2}, which gives a population density of 778 inhabitants per km^{2}.

-The area is the eponym of a coarse woolen cloth, manufactured in this area from the 11th century, mainly used to make blankets, outdoor (army) coats, and tote bags.
+The area is the eponym of a coarse woollen cloth, manufactured in this area from the 11th century, mainly used to make blankets, outdoor (army) coats and tote bags.
 Duffel became a household name during and after World War II in the meaning of a coat designed with toggle-and-loop fastening and roomy hood.

 The etymology of Duffel is from "dubro" and "locus", from the Gaulish dubrum, dubron – "water".

 In 1836, the Duffel railway station opened on the Brussels-North to Antwerp railway line.

 Duffel cloth

 The town gives its name to a type of heavy woolen cloth generally used to make blankets and overcoats, especially for the armed forces, and a type of luggage.
 In the Middle Ages, an important part of the region's industry was the manufacturing of Flemish laken (a broadcloth), while the cloth produced in Duffel was a thicker variation.
 The manufacturing process was brought to England by Flemish emigrants in the 1500s.
 The name for the cloth was so well-known, a type of overcoat made from the cloth and manufactured in England received the name Duffel coat.